openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 At the same time, |LANG| does not support features that allow software developers writing dangerous, unsafe, or inefficient code.
-In particular, the language uses the strong static typing principle that allows no dynamic type changes, as object types are determined by their declarations and checked for semantic correctness at compile time.
+In particular, the language uses the strong static typing principle.
+It allows no dynamic type changes, as object types are determined by their declarations.
+Their semantic correctness is checked at compile time.

 The following major aspects characterize the |LANG| language as a whole: